Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 <img src="../_static/media/chapter_7/section_2/image17.png"  />

-**2.2.2 Pick the object**
+* **Pick the object**

-After editing the action of "**moving forward**", design an action to make the robotic arm pick the block and place it to its right side.
+After editing the action of “**moving forward**”, design an action to make the robotic arm pick the block and place it to its right side.
 In the following steps, the values in robotic arm control area will be adjusted.

 <img src="../_static/media/chapter_7/section_2/image18.png" class="common_img"  alt="loading" />